Do I Need an Egg Donor?

 Step 1: Recipient Consultations and Screening

-Our physicians will thoroughly review your medical history to assure that this treatment is your best option.
+Our physicians will thoroughly review your medical history to ensure that this treatment is your best option.
 You must also be in good health, and must not be older than 50 years old.
-Depending on your medical history, you may be asked to have additional medical clearance before proceeding.
+Depending on your medical history, you may be asked to receive additional medical clearance before proceeding.
 We offer treatment with fresh donor eggs or frozen donor eggs.
 Our physicians will help you decide if fresh donor eggs or frozen donor eggs are best for you.
-You will also meet with the Donor Egg Coordinator to review the process in selecting an egg donor.
+You will also meet with the donor egg coordinator to review the process in selecting an egg donor.

 Step 2: Psychological Preparation